StefanGrimminck/ES6-T62/assignment2/paper.md

 To ```400240000``` (so without 0x in front) we do get a segmentation fault.
 So the LPC3250 clearly has a MMU, because we are restricted when we try to read at this address.
 In the LPC datasheet there is also a short mention of the MMU, but that does not give a answer on why we can read from an address that isn’t ours.

 ## Part 2
-After we'd gathered the basic knowledge of kernel modules by read LKMPG we created a kernel module to read and write to the proc filesystem the correct way.
+After we'd gathered the basic knowledge of kernel modules by reading LKMPG we created a kernel module to read and write to the /sys filesystem the correct way.

 The basic structure of a kernel module is practically always the same, these are the things that should be in every module: